victorfu/psyduck-next/README.md

 # Psyduck Next

-A boilerplate of React and Next.js 13 with Firebase Authentication and Firestore.
+A Next.js 13 boilerplate with firebase authentication and firestore, based on React, TypeScript, and Tailwind CSS.

 ## Requirements